 It helps promote safe, cost-effective use of medicines.
 Only a handful of prescribed drugs (the most expensive and often misused) need prior authorization.
 It is a way for your doctor and insurance company to make sure you are taking the drug safely.

 Before you go to the pharmacy, follow these tips:

 Note: If your prescription drug needs prior authorization, a notice will appear.

-If your prior authorization request is approved, it is approved for a fixed amount of time, usually six months or up to a year.
-So, you will not need to submit a new request with every prescription fill.
-Before your prior authorization approval will expire, you may be notified up to 45 days before that date (for most requests).
-These alerts are sent by letter, but you can sign up to get them via email or text message on the MyPrime.com website, under the communications preference on your profile.
+When your prescription is authorized, it is approved for a limited time, usually six months or up to a year.
+You won’t need to submit a new request with every prescription refill.
+Before the prior authorization runs out, you will get an alert.
+The alert is sent by letter, but you can sign up for email or text alerts on MyPrime.com.
+Simply go to “Communications Preference” on your profile to set them up.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Illinois.